springockito/springockito/README.md

 ```

 ### Springockito-annotations
-This is a subproject of springockito that pushes the idea even further, ex:
+This is a subproject of Springockito that pushes the idea even further, ex:
 ```java
 @ContextConfiguration(loader = SpringockitoContextLoader.class,
 locations = "classpath:/context.xml")